 To properly determine the nature of problems and obtain common agreement as to what the problems are, requires the cooperation of a number of parties.
 Similarly, to get common agreement on goals for a solution requires cooperation between concerned stakeholders.
 Such cooperation is a feature of kanban.
 The insistence on visualisation and transparency demands that concerned parties work together.
 When parties cooperate in an open manner, it is easier to highlight differences of opinion and to negotiate a common vision and approach for the way forward.
 Visibility and transparency help to prevent disembodied voices in the background from adversely impacting the process.

-Is kanban really the answer?
+Is Kanban really the answer?

 At a thought provoking talk I attended a while ago, the speaker, a highly experienced agile consultant, said that the examples in Anderson’s book spoke about software maintenance rather than software development and were not relevant to the latter.
 He also claimed that Kanban was not the thing that was going to prevent more catastrophic software failures from occurring in the future.
 For the record, the Speaker also said that Scrum was not going to help in that regard either.

-Kanban was born in a manufacturing environment which is concerned with processes that have predictable steps.
+Kanban was born in a manufacturing environment that is concerned with processes that have predictable steps.
 Software maintenance can perhaps be similarly categorised.
 But software development concerns innovation, novelty and unpredictability, all in the name of seeking business advantage.
 Actually, Anderson’s examples from Microsoft did concern software development, but let’s leave that aside for the moment.

 When I first read Anderson’s book, the thing that intrigued me the most was not so much whether or not kanban was directly relevant to the process of developing novel software, but that it appeared to be the catalyst for many emergent features.
 These features might possibly be surprising or counter intuitive, but at least some of them could lead to the development of an environment that would support software development whatever process was actually used.